 This year is the team’s first without their beloved coach, and while it has been far from easy, Thursday night gave the girls and the community a sense of closure.

 While the Celebrities were putting on their annual winter show, The Holidays at Cedar Park, a group of Danielson’s friends and former dancers attended the Leander ISD school board meeting.
 Four people spoke regarding the naming of the ninth middle school in the district, giving their testimony as to why Danielson’s name should be chosen out of a list of seven.
-At 9:05 p.m., just around five minutes after the Celebrity performance came to an end, the board voted unanimously to name the new middle school after none other than Stacy Kaye Danielson.
+At 9:05 p.m., just around five minutes after the Celebrity performance came to a close, the board voted unanimously to name the new middle school after none other than Stacy Kaye Danielson.

 “We all just started screaming in the locker room, it was amazing,” McQueen said.
 “We were purely ecstatic, just screaming at the top of our lungs for five minutes straight.
 It was so joyful and happy, the happiest we have been.”

-“As soon as I realized a naming decision was on the agenda for this week’s meeting, I started looking for a way to ensure students, alumni, and friends could leave their impact,” Orr said.
+“As soon as I realized a naming decision was on the agenda for this week’s meeting, I started looking for a way to ensure students, alumni and friends could leave their impact,” Orr said.

 To represent the thoughts of everyone who submitted letters, a select group spoke at the meeting to express why Danielson should be chosen, including her former student Madison D’Ortona, who is now the dance director at Manor High School.
 Just as the number of letters showed, D’Ortona said that Danielson’s impact reached much farther than her dance gym.